 - Operating efficiency – if the market is highly price-sensitive, can you be a low-cost producer?

-Then, as done for external factors, prepare a detailed, written description of each of the three internal factors that clearly states where you stand on each and what your plans are going forward.
+Then, as done for external factors, prepare detailed, written descriptions of each of the three internal factors that clearly state where you stand on each and what your plans are going forward.
 Now develop a projection of market share that this business is likely to achieve, taking into consideration the influence of each of these factors.

 For example, you may have a product that will be unique in the market and have one particular feature that will make it superior to the current competitors.
 Your marketing strategy is focused on this one benefit and you have developed a persuasive way to communicate it to prospective customers.
 You have a patent on this feature so competition cannot duplicate it.
 Overall, you feel that the total of these advantages will allow you to capture 20% of the market (half of the available 40% determined from the assessment of outside factors above) in five years.